alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 Stopping listener...
 ```

-This isn't especially useful, because we don't know *which* files changed.
+This alone is enough to know I should kick off a site rebuild, but a full rebuild takes 10–15s.
+If I know which file had changed, I can do an incremental rebuild that would be much faster.
-Let's solve that next.
+Let's tackle that next.